RubenKelevra/Sony-WH-1000XM5/README.md

 ## Known issues

-- Base is to "rumbly" on some tracks, especially Agrotech and Hip-Hop/Rap.
+- <strike>Base is to "rumbly" on some tracks, especially Agrotech and Hip-Hop/Rap.</strike>
-- Brights (around 3kHz) may sound to harsh on some tracks, especially Agrotech.
+- <strike>Brights (around 3kHz) may sound to harsh on some tracks, especially Agrotech.</strike>
 - Requires high volume listening, otherwise fill fall flat.
 Loudness filter on top does absolutly not help to improve this.